XukunXiang/ComputationalPhysicsMSU/Notes/README.md

 1. To start, **fork** a project repository
 1. **Clone** the repository to your computer/local account
-1. Modify the files and **commit** changes to complete your solution
+1. Modify the files and **commit** changes to complete your solution(spend sometime with __Branches__ if you like :smile:)
 1. **Push** the changes up to GitHub
 1. Create a **pull request** on the origianl project repository to turn in the assignment.
 You can continue to submit changes after you create your pull request -- simply commit and push them

+You can practice the whole workflow in the [List of students](https://github.com/XukunXiang/Students_SS2016) and introduce yourself briefly by the way. :bowtie: